Contenda represents the opportunity for horse breeders to breed to a true dual purpose sire.

 Contenda's first season at stud was in 2005/06 with his first foals being born in 2006/07.
 Contenda has displayed excellent fertility with outstanding semen quality both fresh, chilled and frozen.
 Contenda's foals to date are nothing short of impressive.
 This was confirmed when a Contenda foal from his first crop, Kitara Top Contenda, presented at the 2007 ACE classification tour was awarded Premium status and named a Stallion Prospect.
 In the 2009 ACE assessment tour a Contenda colt was named the highest scoring yearling in Australia, whilst another Contenda foal was ranked in the top 10 scoring colts in Australia.
 This colt went on to be approved as a breeding stallion in 2013.In the 2014 warmblood horse assessments, all Contenda foals assessed were awarded Elite status with a Contenda gelding being the highest scoring yearling Australia wide.
 Contenda crosses very well over a wide range of mares, especially thoroughbred mares.
 Contenda's foals typically have suspended elastic movements, beautiful heads, friendly trainable temperaments, a natural talent for jumping and are outstanding types.

 2012/13 saw Contenda's frst crop of foals enter the competition arena under saddle.
-He has presented winning progeny at the highest age appropriate level in the showjumping, dressage, hunter hack, showing and eventing arena's.
-See our news page or facebook page for details of some of the winners.
-Undoubtably, the numbers of Contenda progeny in the winners circles will swell greatly in the next few years as each years foalcrop matures to competition age.
+He has presented winning progeny at the highest age appropriate level in the show jumping, dressage, hunter hack, showing and eventing arena's.
+Undoubtably, the number of Contenda progeny in the winners circles will swell greatly in the next few years as each years foalcrop matures to competition age.